-These drills bits grant high performance in drilling/driving jobs and can also work with a cordless version of the Craftsman drill.
+These drill bits grant high performance in drilling/driving jobs and can also work with a cordless version of the Craftsman drill.

 The body is crafted with durable ergonomic hard plastic with a soft, and dynamic handle grip.
-It provides comfort, reduces hand/wrist fatigue, and provides stronger gripping to avoid slippages during working.
+It provides comfort, reduces hand/wrist fatigue, and provides stronger gripping to avoid slippages during work.

 Size And Weight

 The drill in response to size is 10.3 x 2.15 x 9.75 (LxWxH) and weighs about 4.13 pounds.
 A snug fit sizing with a good weight.
 It makes it easier to handle and carry the drill around.